infinohq/infino/benches/README.md

 # Benchmark - ElasticSearch, Clickhouse and Prometheus performance comparison with Infino

 Benchmarks are always hard but are important to provide a reasonable sense of performance.

-This package contains a comparision of Infino with [Elasticsearch](https://github.com/elastic/elasticsearch-rs), [Clickhouse](https://github.com/ClickHouse/ClickHouse) and [Prometheus](https://github.com/prometheus/prometheus), the most popular storage tools for observability today.
+This package contains a comparision of Infino, Infino with OpenSearch, OpenSearch, Elasticsearch](https://github.com/elastic/elasticsearch-rs), [Prometheus](https://github.com/prometheus/prometheus), and [Clickhouse](https://github.com/ClickHouse/ClickHouse), the most popular OSS storage tools for observability today.
 The raw output of comparison can be found [here](output.txt).
 Feedback is welcome; we will add more tests as we go.

 Want to jump directly to the results?
 Scroll below towards the end of this page.